Health and nuisance complaints

 Contact the person causing the alleged nuisance

-In most cases the solution can be found between neighbours and should be sought prior to lodging a complaint with Loddon Shire Council.
+In most cases a solution can be found between neighbours and genuine efforts to resolve concerns should occur prior to lodging a complaint with Loddon Shire Council.

 The following points need to be considered: